Eashwar-S/material_handling_robot/README.md

 To run the program, the user has to specify the pickup and dropoff station.
 There are a fixed number of colored stations and the user gets to randomized the pickup and dropoff location.

-Stations colors and their respective numbers.
+Stations colors and their respective numbers are listed as follows:
-Red -> 0
+Red -> 0,
-Green -> 1
+Green -> 1,
-Yellow -> 2
+Yellow -> 2,
-Blue -> 3
+Blue -> 3,
 Pink -> 4

 ```